streams

 None of it is explained in the Haggadah for Passover.
 Nor is it mentioned in Scripture.
 The term afikoman appears first in the Mishnah (the earliest collection of rabbinic legal rulings, codified around 200 CE/AD) in tractate Pesahim (10:8). [ 1 ] Although afikoman is written in Hebrew letters, it is actually a Greek word.

-Jewish historians disagree why a Greek term entered the Passover liturgical tradition or what it means.
+Jewish historians don't agree why a Greek term entered the Passover liturgical tradition or what it means.
 One historian said, "It is of uncertain etymology."
-But others say it is derived from epikomoi ("dessert") or from epi komon (a call for after dinner pastime, entertainment), or from epikomion ("festal song"). [ 2 ]
+Others say it is derived from epikomoi ("dessert") or from epi komon (a call for after dinner pastime, entertainment), or from epikomion ("festal song"). [ 2 ]

 Over the centuries, its meaning was lost — or deliberately forgotten.